This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 Does freezing butter ruin it?

-It’s a must try!
+It’s a must try.
 Once you try it, you will see how easy it is.
+Even if your butter is frozen, you can melt butter as well.
+Just thaw frozen butter and melt it.

 How long can you freeze butter:

-We love butter so it is never hard to use it during that time frame.
+We love thawed butter so it is never hard to use it during that time frame.
+We love that it increases the shelf life of butter.

 Let’s learn how to freeze butter!